fismimosa/FairTree/README.md

 > This code is relative to `Balancing Fairness and Interpretability in Clustering with FairParTree` published at XAI25.
 For futher development refear to [RuleTree main repository](https://github.com/fismimosa/RuleTree).

 The revolution involving Machine Learning has transformed data analytics, making algorithms important in decision-making processes across various domains, even in sensitive scenarios.
 Indeed, traditional clustering algorithms often lack interpretability and exhibit biases, leading to discriminatory practices and opaque decision-making.
 To overcome these limitations, we introduce FairParTree, a fair and interpretable clustering algorithm that integrates fairness constraints directly into the clustering process, ensuring that the resulting clusters do not disproportionately disadvantage any particular group.
 By leveraging the structure of decision trees, FairParTree enhances the interpretability of clustering results by providing clear and understandable motivations for cluster assignments through rule-based explanations.
 We evaluate FairParTree against state-of-the-art competitors.
 Through extensive experiments, we show that it maintains strong performances w.r.t. fairness, interpretability, and clustering quality across different dataset sizes, thus positioning itself as a competitive, fair, and interpretable clustering algorithm.

-This code is relative to Balancing Fairness and Interpretability in Clustering with FairParTree published at XAI25.
-For futher development refear to RuleTree main repository.

 ## Setup